rrobinlee/deepfake-image-detection/README.md

 </details>

 ViTs are computationally expensive compared to CNNs and require large datasets for optimal performance.
+Due to limited compute units, this model is **not fine-tuned**.

 ### Model Performance Comparison